hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 ability for a blockchain network to function correctly and reach consensus despite nodes failing or propagating incorrect information to peers.

 ## Genesis file

 To use IBFT 2.0, Besu requires an IBFT 2.0 genesis file.
 The genesis file defines properties specific to IBFT 2.0.

-!!! example "Example IBFT 2.0 Genesis File"
+!!! example "Sample IBFT 2.0 Genesis File"

     ```json
       {